Presheaves on lax double functors; or, Instances of models of double theories: Discrete opfibrations of models of double theories

 We should like to generalize this further to the case of models of an arbitrary double theory.
-The main issue to consider is what should be done with a nontrivial proarrow $m:x\proto y$ in the theory $\dbl{D}$.
-For instance, the base model $B$ might be the schema of a weighted graph,
+The main issue to consider is what should be done with a nontrivial loose morphism $m:x\proto y$ in the theory $\dbl{D}$.
+For instance, the base model $B$ might be the schema of a weighted graph: